-- Yearly annual review of each child with a statement, appropriate agencies are involved using Lancashire guidelines - Children with other additional needs are identified early.
+- Yearly annual review of each child with an Education, Health and Care Plan, appropriate agencies are involved using Lancashire guidelines - Children with other additional needs are identified early.
 Appropriate interventions are put in place and children are closely monitored. - Children are assessed at the beginning and end of intervention to monitor progress. - Pupil progress meetings are held to review the progress of children and identify those who need additional support.